Columbia Friendship Circle

 Carrying on the tradition of its founding members, the Columbia Friendship Circle has helped seminary students in a variety of ways.
 The group's projects include establishment of the Peter Marshall Chair of Homiletics; furnishings for residence halls, the library, and classrooms, an organ for the chapel; housing for married students; and continuing education for ministers.
 In recent years support has focused on scholarships for students with families and fellowships awarded to outstanding graduates.

-Worship with the seminary community (Associate Professor of Theology Martha Moore-Keish is preaching), meet the scholarship recipients, have lunch and visit with students and faculty and other CFC members.
+Worship will be led by President Dr. Leanne Van Dyk.
+Meet the scholarship recipients, have lunch and visit with students and faculty and other CFC members.